C2SM-RCM/CCLM2CMOR/Documentation/README_Changes_HJP.txt

-Changes by H.-J. Panitz, IMK-TRO/KIT; look for "HJP" in scripts being changed You find the scrpits that I changed in CCLM2CMOR/src/CMMORlight (if you did not change the standard diretory structure of the CCLM2CMOR package)
+Changes by H.-J. Panitz, IMK-TRO/KIT; look for "HJP" in scripts being changed You find the scripts that I changed in CCLM2CMOR/src/CMMORlight (if you did not change the standard diretory structure of the CCLM2CMOR package)

+December, 2020

+affected script
+  - tools.py, see "#HJP Dec 2020"
+    def compress_output:
+      change nccopy command to deflation rate 1, but using shuffling;
+      this change reduces the size of a file by about 47% compared to the previous compression;
+      of course, results will no be changed

+    def derotate_uv:
+     in case of derotation of u and v wind-components, which uses the CDO-method, the Environment variable IGNORE_ATT_COORDINATES will always get the required value 1, in order to avoid a crash of the tool if the value is wrong It will be checked whether the variable exist or not, and if yes, which value it has; this already set value will be stored
+     Then, the value will be set to 1 in any case
+     At the end of "derotate_uv" the value of IGNORE_ATT_COORDINATES will be
+     - kept, if the Envrionment variable had not been defined before
+     - put back to the stored original value, if the variable had already been defined before

 November, 2020